 Readings in literary theory, followed by a critical survey of texts of prophetic commissioning or of direct interaction with the deity, in prose and in poetry, across the Hebrew Bible.

 Instructor: Adi Shiran

-This course is the first in a 3-quarter sequence “Introduction to Qur’anic Arabic” (IQA), which aims to provide students with foundational philological and reading skills by covering the essentials of Qur’anic/Classical Arabic grammar.
+This course is the second in a 3-quarter sequence “Introduction to Qur’anic Arabic” (IQA), which aims to provide students with foundational philological and reading skills by covering the essentials of Qur’anic/Classical Arabic grammar.
+This course also features readings of select passages from the Qur'an, Ḥadīth and Tafsīr.
 The 3 quarters of IQA are sequential, and students are strongly encouraged to join in the first quarter.
 Exceptions can be made on a case by case basis.

 PQ: Successful completion of Introductory Qur'anic Arabic I.